 In this intensive, three-day course, you will learn the key features and benefits of the SystemVerilog testbench language and its use in VCS.

-At the end of this class, students should have the skills required to write an object-oriented SystemVerilog testbench to verify a device under test with coverage-driven random stimulus using VCS.
+This course is a hands-on workshop that reinforces the verification concepts taught in lecture through a series of labs.
+At the end of this class, students should have the skills required to write an object-oriented SystemVerilog testbench to verify a device under test with coverage-driven constrained-random stimulus using VCS.

-First, students learn how to develop an interface between the SystemVerilog test program and the Device Under Test (DUT).
-Next, the workshop covers how the intuitive object-oriented technology in SystemVerilog testbench can simplify verification problems.
-This course concludes with an in-depth discussion of functional coverage including a uniform, measurable definition of functionality and the SystemVerilog constructs that allow you to assess the percentage of functionality covered either dynamically or through the use of generated reports.
+Students will first learn how to develop an interface between the SystemVerilog test program and the Device Under Test (DUT).
+Next the workshop will explain how the intuitive object-oriented technology in SystemVerilog testbench can simplify verification problems.
+Randomization of data is covered to show how different scenarios for testing may be created.
+This course concludes with an in-depth discussion of functional coverage including a uniform, measurable definition of functionality and the SystemVerilog constructs that allow you to assess the percentage of functionality covered, both dynamically and through the use of generated reports.

 To reinforce the lecture and accelerate mastery of the material, each student will complete a challenging test suite for real-world, system-based design.

 At the end of this workshop the student should be able to:

 - Develop a stimulus generator to create constrained random test stimulus